rodneyosodo/africastalking-eris-devkit-playground/src/14Shiftregister/README.md

 Start by placing the shift register on to your breadboard, ensuring each side of the IC is on a separate side of the breadboard.
 With the little U-shaped notch facing upwards, the pins are 1-8 down the left hand side from top to bottom and 16 – 9 down the right hand side from top to bottom as can be seen in the illustration below.

-To start with let’s connect pins 16 (VCC) and 10 (SRCLR) to the 5v pin on the Arduino and connect pins 8 (GND) and 13 (OE) to the Gnd pin on the Arduino.
+To start with let’s connect pins 16 (VCC) and 10 (SRCLR) to the 5v pin on the eris-dev-kit and connect pins 8 (GND) and 13 (OE) to the Gnd pin on the eris-dev-kit.
 This should keep the IC into the normal working mode.

 Next we need to connect the three pins that we will control the shift register with:

-*     Pin 11 (SRCLK) of the shift register to pin 6 on the Arduino
+* Pin 11 (SRCLK) of the shift register to pin PB1 on the eris-dev-kit
-*     Pin 12 (RCLK) of the shift register to pin 5 on the Arduino
+* Pin 12 (RCLK) of the shift register to pin PA7 on the eris-dev-kit
-*     Pin 14 (SER) of the shift register to pin 4 on the Arduino
-*
-Now, we just have to connect up all of the output pins to our LEDs, ensuring that a 220Ω resistor is placed before the LEDs as to reduce the current and that the cathodes of the LEDs go back to ground.
+* Pin 14 (SER) of the shift register to pin PA6 on the eris-dev-kit Now, we just have to connect up all of the output pins to our LEDs, ensuring that a 220Ω resistor is placed before the LEDs as to reduce the current and that the cathodes of the LEDs go back to ground.

 When placing the LEDs be sure that they are connected in order, so that QA is wired to the first LED, and QH is wired to the last LED, as otherwise our code is not going to light up the LEDs in the correct order!